sagarjaink/apify-mcp-server/README.md

     - Fully quit Claude Desktop (ensure it's not just minimized or closed).
     - Restart Claude Desktop.
-    - Look for the 🔌 icon to confirm that the Exa server is connected.
+    - Look for the 🔌 icon to confirm that the Actors MCP server is connected.

-6. Open the Claude Desktop chat and ask "What Apify Actors I can use?"
+6. Open the Claude Desktop chat and ask "What Apify Actors can I use?"

    ![Claude-desktop-with-Actors-MCP-server](https://raw.githubusercontent.com/apify/actors-mcp-server/refs/heads/master/docs/claude-desktop.png)